 By passing Act 1282, the state legislature has suggested there is an immediate need for additional funding to improve technology and facilities at state institutions of higher education.
 The legislature has identified a bond issue as the best way to generate this revenue.
 Because these bonds are backed by the full faith and credit of the state and could require the use of general revenue funds, authority to issue bonds must be approved by Arkansas voters in a statewide election.
-The Governor's proclamation calls for a special election on December 13, 2005.
+The Governor's proclamation calls for the issue to be on the November 7, 2006 general election ballot.